erhant/lambda-0b10/docs/WEEK-2.md

 $$

 > Notice that the formula is a bit different when $P = Q$ because the slope is different. **Twisted Edwards** curves have a simpler formula for such a case, both chord and tangent rule are the same!

+See <https://curves.xargs.org/> for a nice animation of this operation.

 ### Point Inversion